alphagov/government-service-design-manual/Building a team/servicemanager.md

 The [Government Digital Strategy] (http://publications.cabinetoffice.gov.uk/digital/strategy/) requires services handling over 100,000 transactions each year to be re-designed, operated and improved by a skilled, experienced and empowered Service Manager

 ##Further reading
-Link within the Manual, or to other posts, that will help people to work on the tool.